syunyama/sf_translate/README.md

 - Supporting Googole translator.

 ## Notes
-- Some non pure string value like JSON or HTML and so on can not be translated properly.
+- Some non pure string value like JSON, HTML and so on can not be translated properly.